riccabolla/StaphSCAN/README.md

 # StaphScan
-StaphScan is a clinical-oriented tool that allow rapid and standardized genotyping of *Staphylococcus aureus*.
+StaphScan is a clinical-oriented tool for the genomic surveillance of *Staphylococcus aureus*.

 It integrates the following steps:
 * Species identification